Fewnity/Counter-Strike-Nintendo-DS/README.md

 - Set in the DLDI settings (Config->Emu settings->DLDI) the counter_strike_sd.raw file as SD card.
 Or create your own [here](https://melonds.kuribo64.net/board/thread.php?pid=2902) and put the soundbank.bin and the counter_strike_music.raw files in the virtual SD card

 ## Network Setup
 - Create a Wifi without a password or with a WEP protection.
-You can use your phone/a compatible router or a Linux/Mac OS computer with Wifi adapter to do an hotspot
+You can use your phone/a compatible router or a Linux/Mac OS computer with Wifi adapter to do a hotspot
 ### On DS
 - Start a game that **supports online multiplayer** like **Mario Kart**
 - Open the **Wifi setup** and select an available wifi slot